 FARMER'S WIFE: Let's see here...
-(Farmer's Wife looks at the picture and then glances over and sees Clementine emerging from behind the cactus.
+(Farmer's Wife looks at the picture and then glances over and sees Clementine emerging from behind the cactus as "Oh My Darlin' Clementine" plays on a guitar.
 Clementine spies the hat she left behind and slowly moves toward it.
 As she does this, she pleads in pantomime with the Farmer's Wife not to give her away.)
 Well...uh...
-(Clementine grabs her hat and runs out.) ...no...I ain't seen no lady like that wearin' a red dress and totin' a beat-up suitcase.
+(Clementine grabs her hat and runs out.)
+No...I ain't seen no lady like that wearin' a red dress and totin' a beat-up suitcase.
 Sorry.